-For example, if you lock in a 20-year term or 30-year term life policy with $500,000 in coverage for $24 per month, you’ll pay that amount during that entire 20-year or 30-year term life insurance policy.
-And should you pass away and your beneficiaries receive the death benefit, they’ll get that $500,000 tax-free even if the claim is filed and approved on day 100 or day 7,000.
+For example, if you lock in a 20 year term or 30 year term life policy with $500,000 in coverage for $24 per month, you’ll pay that amount during that entire 20-year or 30 year term insurance policy.
+And should you pass away during your term policy and your beneficiaries receive the death benefit , they’ll get that $500,000 tax-free even if the claim is filed and approved on day 100 or day 7,000.

 Permanent Life Insurance Policies

 Another popular choice is a permanent life insurance policy, which includes two primary types of insurance – whole life insurance policies and universal life insurance policies.
-As long as you keep up with premium payments, permanent policies offer a guaranteed payout, and some even offer a cash value.
+As long as you keep up with premium payments, permanent policies offer a guaranteed payout for your whole life, and some even offer a cash value.

-Because of the added financial benefits of permanent life insurance plans, the monthly premiums can be much higher than those of term life insurance plans.
+Because of the added financial benefits of permanent life insurance policies, the monthly premiums can be much higher than those of term life insurance policies.

 Life Insurance Rates For Young Adults

-The cost of life insurance in your 20s and 30s can be significantly lower than if you were applying in your 40s, 50s, and 60s.
+The life insurance cost in your 20s and 30s can be significantly lower than if you were applying in your 40s, 50s, and 60s.
 Especially as a non-smoker with limited health conditions, you may find a surprisingly low-cost premium rate that you can lock in for decades.